ExamDay/TheTablet/README.md

-# Firmware for The Tablet Communication System
+# Firmware for The Tablet - Secure Communication System

 The Tablet is a secure communication device designed according the NSAR (Non-Symmetric Accessibility Relation) security policy.